ALIENHHY/ALIENHHY.github.io/_pages/Others.md

 {% include base_path %}

-* I love traveling, and my dream is to fish under the Northern Lights in the Arctic！
+* I love traveling, fishing, hiking and any other outdoor activities!
 * I love basketball and badminton, and I'm a menber of our college team!
-* I like outdoor activities, such as fishing and hiking!
-* I enjoy table games, such as billiards, mahjong, chess and go！
+* I enjoy table games, such as billiards, mahjong, chess and go!
 * I enjoy music, especially folk songs, but I'm not good at singing.

 Startup Experience